Maine Association of REALTORS®

-Question 1: What must a seller disclose about the property?
+What must a seller disclose about the property?

 Answer: A seller must disclose known material defects about the property.
 Typically, a seller would make these disclosures on a Property Disclosure Form.
 In virtually all cases, a buyer will discover any problems once the buyer occupies the property.
 By disclosing all problems up front, the seller can avoid the surprise that many times provokes a lawsuit.

-Question 2: What is the Property Disclosure Form?
+What is the Property Disclosure Form?

 Answer: Among other things, a Property Disclosure Form asks the seller to list whether or not the various features are in operating condition.
 It allows a seller to state whether the seller is aware of a variety of common issues such as environmental hazards and other matters that might affect the property.
 Adding "as is" does not exempt a seller from disclosing known material defects about the property.

-Question 3: Must the seller correct the defects in the property?
+Must the seller correct the defects in the property?

 Answer: No, the seller has no obligation to correct defects, known or discovered unless the seller has agreed to do so in writing.
-Any correction of the defects is a matter of negotiation as part of the Purchase & Sale Agreement.
+Any correction of the defects is a matter of negotiation as part of the Purchase and Sale Agreement.

-Question 4: What are the buyer's responsibilities in the transaction?
+What are the buyer's responsibilities in the transaction?

 Answer: A buyer must take an active role in the transaction.
 Rather than passively waiting for the seller to volunteer information, a buyer has an obligation to inspect the property and ask questions.
 All real property and improvements contain defects and conditions which are not readily apparent and which may affect the value or desirability of the property.
 The buyer should review the Property Disclosure Form with a particular eye to questions answered "unknown" or left unanswered.
 Keep in mind, the buyer should not rely on the licensee to verify any statements by the seller.
 Because conditions and defects are often difficult to locate and discover, all buyers should obtain independent inspections by appropriate professionals to ascertain facts important to him or her.

-Question 5: What obligation does a buyer have to investigate facts regarding the property?
+What obligation does a buyer have to investigate facts regarding the property?

 Answer: The buyer should request any information important to the buyer that could affect the property's value or desirability.
 Since neither the seller nor the licensees are always aware of a buyer's particular needs, the buyer must request information in areas of interest or importance to the buyer.
 Some information will be disclosed as a matter of course, but the buyer should at least take responsibility to assure that all important issues are verified and addressed.
 At the very least, if an issue is not addressed in disclosure documents or other reports, the buyer should affirmatively raise it.
 One way for a buyer who has employed the services of a buyer's agent to inquire about these issues is to write a list of any such concerns and give the list to the buyer's agent.
 The agent may not have the information, in which case the agent may direct the buyer to a source or the appropriate professional who can provide the information through inspections or other means.
 If the buyer never raises an issue, the agent will assume that the disclosure documents cover areas of concern to the buyer.
 If the buyer is working with a transaction broker, the buyer will need to investigate areas of concern on their own.

-Question 6: What are the real estate brokerage agency's disclosure responsibilities in the transaction?
+What are the real estate brokerage agency's disclosure responsibilities in the transaction?